 Article 5 – Meetings

-The President, Vice President and Secretary will meet weekly.
+The President, Vice President and Secretary and Treasurer will meet weekly.
 Twice a month, these meetings will include the entire Executive Board.
-Chair-people of committees will hold committee meetings twice a month, during the weeks the entire Executive Board does not meet.

 The Chaplain convenes over the Executive Board in consultation with its members.
 The Chaplain is considered a non-elected office of the Executive Board as designated